 As said above that, a business may not have control over these risks.
 But they can try to minimize the impact of these risks by using a risk management strategy.

 There are primarily three causes of business risks:

 These are the causes on which human beings have no control.
 For example, an earthquake, virus outbreak, flood, and more.
 It usually affects all industries across the country.

-These causes include risks that may result due to a human error.
-For example, dishonest employees leak business secrets to a competitor or intentionally avoid the work.
+These causes include risks that may result due to human error.
+For example, dishonest employees leak business secrets to a competitor or intentionally avoid work.
 Human causes also include strikes, fatigue, negligence, etc. Also, factors such as changes in taste and preferences come under human causes.

 These causes include a rise in the cost of raw materials, competition, any new government policy, and more.

 A successful strategy is essential for a business.
 And, if a company fails to come up with one, then it could face the consequences.
 For example, BlackBerry was the leader in the smartphone segment earlier.
 But after Apple came out with touch screen phones, the Canadian company lost its market share.
 BlackBerry was not quick to come up with a strategy to make touch phones.

 It is also because of internal factors.
 For instance, if machinery stops working or the raw material doesn’t arrive in time, production will stop, resulting in losses.
 Though it is challenging to predict operational risks, businesses can minimize these losses by quickly addressing the concerns.
 For example, having an in-house technician will help resolve the issue soon.
 Also, regular or preventive maintenance of the machinery would lower the chances of a breakdown.

 This risk relates to the goodwill that a company enjoys in a market.
 If in case, the company loses its reputation in the market, there are chances that it will lose its customers as well.
 For example, if a mobile company faces accusations of making mobiles that pose a danger to health, then customers would stop buying them.